Fader-Monkey/companion-module-tslproducts-umdlistener/companion/HELP.md

-# TSL Products UMD Listener
+# TSL Products UMD Listener V5 test
 This module will allow you to listen for incoming TSL UMD data from your video switcher and set tally states on your Companion Buttons.

 ## Configuration